-If you have any questions about this report or concerning your drinking water, please contact Dave Morrison, Water Superintendent, 845-896-8070.
+If you have any questions about this report or concerning your drinking water, please contact Paul DelForno, Water Superintendent, 845-896-8070.
 We want you to be informed about your drinking water.
-If you want to learn more, please attend any of our regularly scheduled village board meetings held the third (3rd) Monday of every month at 6:00 PM.
-The meeting place is at Van Wyck Hall located at 1095 Main Street in Fishkill.
+If you want to learn more, please attend any of our regularly scheduled village board meetings the schedule for these meetings can be found on the Village's web page.
+The meetings take place at Van Wyck Hall located at 1095 Main Street in Fishkill.